NethServer/docs/administrator-manual/en/webtop5.rst

 It is possible to enable desktop notification in two modes:

-- **Always**: notifications will always be shown, even with the browser open
+- :guilabel:`Always`: notifications will always be shown, even with the browser open
-- **Auto (in background only)**: notifications will be shown only when the browser is in the background
+- :guilabel:`Auto (in background only)`: notifications will be shown only when the browser is in the background

 Once the mode is selected, a browser consent request will appear at the top left: